DFE-Digital/teaching-vacancies/documentation/docker.md

 ```

 - Name the stage `production` so that it can be built individually
-- Copies from the `builder` stage:
+- Copy from the `builder` stage:
     - `/teacher-vacancy`
     - `/usr/local/bundle/`
-- Listens on port 3000
+- Listen on port 3000
-- Runs two Ruby bundle commands:
+- Run two Ruby bundle commands:
     - `bundle exec rails db:migrate`
     - `bundle exec rails s`